-- contribute to the development of social systems and societies that promote peace with justice.
+- contribute to the development of social systems and societies that promote peace with social justice.

 Peace and Social Justice Studies majors and minors are encouraged strongly to engage their studies in and beyond the classroom.
 We promote experiences in local and global partnership organizations and shared leadership in the Peace and Social Justice Studies Program.